MiniZinc/libminizinc/en/modelling2.rst

 .. code-block:: bash

-  $ mzn-gecode --all-solutions jobshop.mzn jdata.dzn
+  $ minizinc --all-solutions jobshop.mzn jdata.dzn

 solves a small job shop scheduling problem, and illustrates the behaviour of
 \texttt{all-solutions} for optimisation problems.
 Here the solver outputs